Journey into Imagination with Figment: One Little Spark

 "One Little Spark" is a song written by the Sherman Brothers for the original Journey Into Imagination attraction.

 The original version of the song (1983–1998) was performed by audio-animatronic characters, Dreamfinder (voiced by Chuck McCann) and his creation Figment (voiced by Billy Barty).
 The 2002 version is performed by Dr. Nigel Channing (Eric Idle) with Figment (voiced by Dave Goelz).

 References to Disney films

 The 2002 revamp of the Journey into Imagination attraction includes several visual elements suggesting that the "Imagination Institute" is connected to Medfield College, the setting of several live-action Disney films.
-The queue for the attraction passes the "offices" of Professor Brainard (Fred MacMurray's role in The Absent-Minded Professor (1961), although the queue addressed the 1997 live-action remake when the role was played by Robin Williams), Wayne Szalinski (Rick Moranis in the Honey, I Shrunk the Kids trilogy) and Dean Higgins (Joe Flynn's role in the Dexter Riley films).
+The queue for the attraction passes the "offices" of Professor Brainard (Fred MacMurray's role in The Absent-Minded Professor (1961), although the queue addressed the 1997 live-action remake when the role was played by Robin Williams), Wayne Szalinski (played by Rick Moranis in the Honey, I Shrunk the Kids trilogy) and Dean Higgins (Joe Flynn's role in the Dexter Riley films).
 The ride includes further references to The Computer Wore Tennis Shoes, with a glass-fronted computer room, including a sign on the door indicating "no tennis shoes allowed", as well as a Medfield College letter-man's jacket can also be seen inside the room.

+References in other Disney media

+A portrait of Figment appears in Inside Out as a framed painting in imagination land.
+Figment also appears on a banner for a carnival game in Toy Story 4.